Freezer Giving Off A Burning Smell? This Could Be Why

 #1 If Your Freezer is New, Please Wait

-New freezers, just like other home appliances, can give a burning smell due to the materials used in their manufacture and storage.
+New freezers can give a burning smell due to the materials used in their manufacture and storage.

 Why does your new freezer smell like burning